 Lassie

-6. Be observant for signs of infection.
+6. Watch for signs of infection.

-Serious bite injury - seek veterinary care
+Serious bite injury –Seek veterinary care

-Recognizing pain symptoms in dogs
+Recognising pain in dogs

-• Low mood/increased fatigue
+• Low mood or increased fatigue

 • Difficulty moving or lameness